Humans are dumb.

 The 500k club is made up of AARP eligible employees

-Everyone whose TSP balance is above $500k has been contributing to the TSP for 25+ years.
-While we don’t know what ages they started their TSP contributions (which could be as young as 18 for a Uniformed Services member), I’m guessing that the $500,000+ club is also the 50+ club.
+If you look at the millionaire’s report, you’ll see that average years of participation for those with TSP balances above $500k is more than 25 years.
+While we don’t know what ages they started their TSP contributions (which could be as young as 18 for a Uniformed Services member), I’m guessing that the $500,000+ club is also (for the most part) the 50+ club.

-Furthermore, those with balances above $250,000 have been contributing for over 20 years.
+Furthermore, those with balances above $250,000 have been contributing on average for over 20 years.
 Many of these employees are also likely to be within years of their MRA.

 What we can learn about the average TSP balance by age from the TSP millionaires report